 Again, most blisters will indeed heal on their own, but be sure to keep an eye on them as they heal.
 Our podiatrist in Houston recommends consulting with your podiatrist if you have a blister that keeps reoccurring, has yellow or green pus, causes a fever, or is painful, hot, or has red streaks.
 Some pre-existing conditions such as diabetes or heart conditions can also make blisters worse.

-Call our Foot & Ankle Associates to consult with our Houston podiatrist if you have any concerns or questions about your blisters.
+Call our Vargas Foot & Ankle Specialists to consult with our Houston podiatrist if you have any concerns or questions about your blisters.